 - revise and simplify the default list of prioritized jobs be sure to tell us if your forts are running noticeably better (or worse!) - now automatically starts boosting the default list of job types when enabled - now saves its state with your fort - quickfort: now reads player-created blueprints from dfhack-config/blueprints/ instead of the old blueprints/ directory.
-Be sure to move over your personal blueprints to the new directory! - rejuvenate: now takes an -age parameter to choose a desired age. - Script paths: removed "raw" directories from default script paths. now the default locations to search for scripts are dfhack-config/scripts, save/\/scripts, and hack/scripts - seedwatch: now persists enabled state in the savegame, automatically loads useful defaults, and respects reachability when counting available seeds - showmood: now shows the number of items needed for cloth and bars in addition to the technically correct but always confusing "total dimension" (150 per bar or 10,000 per cloth)
+Be sure to move over your personal blueprints to the new directory! - rejuvenate: now takes an -age parameter to choose a desired age. - Script paths: removed "raw" directories from default script paths. now the default locations to search for scripts are dfhack-config/scripts, save//scripts, and hack/scripts - seedwatch: now persists enabled state in the savegame, automatically loads useful defaults, and respects reachability when counting available seeds - showmood: now shows the number of items needed for cloth and bars in addition to the technically correct but always confusing "total dimension" (150 per bar or 10,000 per cloth) - stockpiles: - support applying stockpile configurations with fully enabled categories to stockpiles in worlds other than the one where the configuration was exported from - support partial application of a saved config based on dynamic filtering (e.g. disable all tallow in a food stockpile, even tallow from world-specific generated creatures)